The American Higher Education System

 Technology in the Language Classroom

-Chris Clark (Assistant Director, Kaneb Center for Teaching & Learning)
+Chris Clark and Guieswende Rouamba (Assistant Director, Kaneb Center for Teaching & Learning and Educational Technologist, Center for the Study of Languages and Cultures)

 This session consists of two parts: (1) an overview of the kinds of technology and tech support that an FLTA can expect to find on a US campus, and (2) a sampling of current strategies that use technology to enhance learning.